 Jeanette MacCallum is the Director of Music Ministries at Second Presbyterian Church in Nashville, TN and founder and Artistic Director of Vox Grata, a Nashville community women’s choir.
 Previously she served as an Adjunct Professor in music theory and history at Belmont and Lipscomb Universities.
 In addition, she served as the Director of Choral Activities at Saint Cecilia Academy in Nashville, TN, from 2002 to 2012, where she conducted various ensembles and taught AP Music Theory.
 During her time at St. Cecilia, the Advanced Choir received superior ratings at all regional and state adjudication festivals in which it participated.
 In addition, the St. Cecilia Advanced Choir performed at ACDA and TMEA state conferences.
 Mrs. MacCallum led the St. Cecilia Choir on performance tours to Carnegie Hall, Canada and Italy.
 In 2007, the Saint Cecilia Choir performed by invitation at the Ospedale della Pietà and the Ospedale dei Derelitti in Venice.
 Her students earned positions in numerous All State and ACDA Honor Choirs.

-Dr. Susan Kelly is an Assistant Professor of Music/Choral Director at Tennessee State University.
-She directs the University Choir and Meistersingers, teaches classes in Music Education and Conducting, teaches Applied Voice, and serves as advisor for Club V, the student vegan organization.
-Aside from her work at TSU, Susan is the associate conductor for the Vox Grata Women’s Choir, and serves as a soprano section leader at Westminster Presbyterian Church.
-Additionally, she sings soprano with the Tennessee Chamber Chorus, a professional choir based in East Tennessee and The Cecilia Ensemble, a professional choir based in Augusta, Georgia.
+Dr. Susan Kelly is Director of Choirs at Stewarts Creek High School in Smyrna, Tennessee.
+Prior to coming to Stewarts Creek, Dr. Kelly served as an Assistant Professor of Music/Choral Director at Tennessee State University where she directed the University Choir and Meistersingers, taught classes in Music Education and Conducting, and taught Applied Voice.
+She currently serves as an associate conductor for Vox Grata Women’s Choir and as a soprano section leader at Westminster Presbyterian Church.
+Dr. Kelly is also in demand as a guest conductor, having recently conducted the KY-ACDA All-State Middle-School Choir, as well as choirs in Georgia, Tennessee, Pennsylvania, New York, and Virginia.
+Additionally, she has sung soprano with the Tennessee Chamber Chorus, a professional choir based in eastern Tennessee and The Cecilia Ensemble, based in Augusta, Georgia.

-Before coming to Tennessee State University, Dr. Kelly taught at Abington Heights High School in Clarks Summit, Pennsylvania, where she directed the 120-voice Concert Choir, the Women’s Ensemble, the Men’s Ensemble, and served as music director for the musical.
-She was also the director of the Cantare Choir of The Choral Society of Northeast Pennsylvania, a community high school women’s ensemble that performed at both state ACDA and PMEA conferences.
-She also served as the Director of Music at First Presbyterian Church of Clarks Summit, and sang soprano with The Lyric Consort, an eight-voice vocal ensemble.
+Before coming to Tennessee, Dr. Kelly taught at Abington Heights High School in Clarks Summit, Pennsylvania and Mid Valley Secondary Center in Throop, Pennsylvania.
+She also served as director of the Cantare Choir of The Choral Society of Northeast Pennsylvania, a community high-school women’s ensemble that performed at both state ACDA and PMEA conferences, as the Director of Music at the First Presbyterian Church of Clarks Summit, and as a soprano with The Lyric Consort, an eight-voice vocal ensemble.

 Susan holds undergraduate degrees in Music Education and English Education from Wilkes University, a Master of Music degree in Vocal Performance and Choral Conducting from Temple University, and a Doctor of Musical Arts degree in Choral Conducting from the University of South Carolina.
-Prior to her move to TSU, Susan was active in both PMEA, in which she served as Choral Coordinator of District 9, and ACDA, in which she served as President-Elect Designate of ACDA-PA.
-Currently she is serving as the President-Elect for ACDA-TN.
+Prior to her move to Tennessee, Susan was active in both PMEA, in which she served as Choral Coordinator of District 9, and ACDA, in which she served as President-Elect Designate of PA-ACDA.
+Currently, she is serving as the President of TN-ACDA.

 Dr. John Semingson serves as Accompanist for Vox Grata Women’s Choir.
 Since 2001, John has served as the Director of Music Ministries for Westminster Presbyterian Church—Nashville where he oversees a multi-faceted music program of nine choirs involving nearly 200 children, youth, and adults.
 John holds the Doctor of Musical Arts degree in choral conducting, the Master of Church Music in both conducting and organ, and the Bachelor of Music in organ performance.
 He has conducted and/or served as an accompanist for church, community, and university choirs in Illinois, New Jersey, North Carolina, and Tennessee, over the past three decades.